-László Wolf (50) graduated from the Budapest University of Economics in 1983.
-After graduation he worked at the Bank Relations Department of the Hungarian National Bank for 8 years, after which he served as head of Treasury at BNP-KH-Dresdner Bank between 1991 and 1993.
-From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been Deputy CEO of the Commercial Banking Division.
+László Wolf (52) graduated from the Budapest University of Economic Sciences in 1983.
+After graduation, he worked at the Bank Relations Department of the National Bank of Hungary for 8 years, and then served as head of Treasury at BNP-KH-Dresdner Bank between 1991 and 1993.
+From April 1993 he was executive director of OTP Bank's Treasury Directorate, and since 1994 he has been Deputy CEO of the Commercial Banking Division.
+As of 31 December 2011 he held 654,640 ordinary OTP shares.